 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Loyola New Orleans, see our tuition and fees and room and board pages.

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Loyola New Orleans, approximately 67% of students took out student loans averaging $6,386 a year.
 That adds up to $25,544 over four years for those students.

 The student loan default rate at Loyola New Orleans is 6.5%.
 Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.

-How Much Money Do Loyola New Orleans Graduates Make?bachelor's degree recipients from Loyola New Orleans make around $47,100 per year during the early years of their employment.
-That's great news for Loyola New Orleans students since it is 18% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do Loyola New Orleans Graduates Make?students who graduate with a bachelor's degree from Loyola New Orleans make about $47,100 a year during their first few years of employment after graduation.
+This is good news for future Loyola New Orleans graduates since it is 18% more than the average college graduate's salary of $39,802 per year.